 “Expensive is not the relevant metric, utility is.” – Seth Godin

-I got the above quote as part of an email from Seth to me today and it got me thinking.
+I got the above quote as part of an email from Seth to me today and it got me thinking twice about the relevance of luxury.

-Many a times, we are tricked into believing that luxury, expensive goods are the best, much better than the cheaper alternative….
+Many a time, we are tricked into believing that luxury, expensive goods are the best, much better than the cheaper alternative…

 This may be true but NOT in all cases.